 Being self-sufficient does NOT mean that absolutely everything you use can only come from your own hands.
 Neither does it mean you could totally thrive if dropped off in the middle of the wilderness with nothing.
 I truly believe that self-sufficiency means that you are able to produce the necessary foodstuffs and items you need to live, that you know how to replenish them, and you aren’t dependent on outside inputs to keep your family, land, and animals alive.

 The main point is, if your access to outside resources were cut, you would be able to carry on.
 You would be able to sufficiently supply your needs for survival, yourself.
 Self-sufficiency.

 But in the meantime, that standard doesn’t mean you’re not allowed to trade with neighbors, use cast-iron pans, wear shoes, go out for ice cream, or go on the internet to work (like I do with these articles).

-If my husband and I were finally at the stage where we were growing 100% of our food and had secured all of our necessary resources, and we were weaving our own cloth from home-grown wool (future goals), we’d still go to the store and buy a bar of chocolate to enjoy — even though we couldn’t grow the cacao beans ourselves.
+If I was finally at the stage where we were growing 100% of our food and had secured all of our necessary resources, and we were weaving our own cloth from home-grown wool (future goals), I’d still go to the store and buy a bar of chocolate to enjoy — even though I couldn’t grow the cacao beans ourselves.
 Chocolate is not a need, so we can totally survive without it.
 But it’s a wonderful thing to enjoy.